Demos, talks and Media

 A raconteur of some repute, Simon can display, demonstrate and educate this traditional craft that has survived the growth in technology, showing why the Pakefield Ferrets motto of “ensuring the tradition of ferreting IS continued for further generations” is long remembered after the show has closed.

-For some events and organisers they like the fact that I can provide my own marquee, arena and pa system for my demonstrations.
+For some events, the organisers like my adaptability in able to provide my own marquee, arena and pa system for my demonstrations.

-If you would like more details about Simon’s availability in 2024 for your event, please contact Simon on 07766 168817 or via e-mail, contact@simon-whitehead.com
+If you would like more details about these demonstrations or talks and his availability in 2024 for your event, please contact Simon on 07766 168817 or via e-mail, contact@simon-whitehead.com